virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 ### numberpicker
 (*number-picker* is an alias)

-The field that enables to select a number from a predefined range.
+Field that enables to select a number from a predefined range.

 ![numberpicker](/img/numberpicker.jpg)
 @@@